Home Daily Update Page Reunions Name Index Geographic Index News History Faculty Obituaries Sympathy Submit Profile More (Site Map)

 Robert R. Church Park, Historic Beale Street

 The festival was designed to improve communication between different ethnic groups, fostering respect and academic excellence.
-Africa In April Cultural Awareness Festival, Inc., a non-profit organization, sponsors year round activities and the Africa In April Cultural Awarenss Festival during the month of April designed to celebrate the arts, history, culture, and diversity of the African Diaspora.
+Africa In April Cultural Awareness Festival, Inc., a non-profit organization, sponsors year round activities and the Africa In April Cultural Awareness Festival during the month of April designed to celebrate the arts, history, culture, and diversity of the African Diaspora.

 http://www.africainapril.org

-Downtown walking history tours by Jimmy Ogle have ended.
-Robert Montgomery of the Downtown Memphis Commission is taking over the tours.
-Due to the COVID-19 pandemic, all tours are currently virtual which you can watch on-line live or see past such tours on a Downtown Tours!
+Downtown ToursDowntown walking history tours by Jimmy Ogle have ended.
+See some past tours on a Downtown Tours!
 (Virtual Edition) web site (you don't have to join Facebook).

 Major Serial Sporting Events (NOT Free)